jsohlendorff/continuous_time_LTMLE/article.typ

 In the censored setting, we do not consider the estimation of the censoring martingale due to the computational difficulties and leave this as a future research topic.
+// Anders comment: So if I recall correctly, this is okay because it
+// just makes CIs a bit conservative.
+I think this belong in the
+// inference section where you define the estimator and not in this
+// section.
+That will also make it easier to explain by "estimating
+// the censoring martingale".
-The second overall objective is to compare with existing methods in causal inference, such as discrete time methods (@ltmle) and a naive
+The second overall
+// Andes comment: Maybe instead, "Additional, the objective..." (because you don't have a "firstly ..." part) objective is to compare with existing methods in causal inference, such as discrete time methods (@ltmle) and a naive
 Cox model which treats deviation as censoring,